yextconsulting/solution-pages-starter-consulting-sbx/README.md

 The exercise shows you how to apply templates using the admin console, but you can also use commands in the terminal https://docs.google.com/document/d/1JYd6HTFK8Fw0n7DB3QAOM6eh9bKnrjHnvVOBueqifbc/edit#heading=h.c30digsgl4f5

+## Admin Console

+You can view the existing configuration on your account by going to the Admin Console on Knowledge Graph.
 ## What Templates are here?

 ### **km/entity**